top of page

 Overall, Forest Rd 1 is many things, it can be a truly relaxed and enjoyable ride, or it could be a 54-mile-long ordeal of staying 100% sharp and watching out for potholes.
 Then throw in some blind mountain corners, one-lane wide and a long way down.

 When you ride this road, don’t be in a hurry.
-Use the 5 mph Rule and slow your roll by 5 mph and just motor along.
+Use the 5 mph rule and slow your roll by 5 mph and just motor along.
 The 50 miles is long, and you should allow plenty of time.

 There are stunning views on both the north and south ends, and the logged clearing at the southern 1/3 is also a perfect place for a respite from riding.
 Turn the motor off, find a log to sit on and watch the world go by a few minutes.
 Perfect stillness, no sound, and a light rustle of wind is the only movement you’ll experience.